mramshaw/DynamoDB/README.md

 #### Reserved Capacity

 Once production volumes have become established (after a few months running in production perhaps), it is possible to reserve DynamoDB capacity.
-This is a moderately long-term commitment (one to three years) but offers discounts.
+This is a moderately long-term commitment (one or three years) but offers discounts.
 The capacity to reserve should be based upon the expected usage.
 The cost factor will play into this calculation of course; the higher the capacity reserved, the greater the cost savings.

-[Costs can be expected to decrease, so apparently the one year term is the one to choose.]
+[Costs can be expected to decrease, so apparently the one year option is the term to choose.]

 ![Reserved Capacity](images/Reserved_Capacity.png)